robalyx/rotector/README.md

 <details>
 <summary>What's the story behind Rotector?</summary>

-Rotector started when [jaxron](https://github.com/jaxron) developed two important libraries on September 23, 2024: [RoAPI.go](https://github.com/jaxron/roapi.go) and [axonet](https://github.com/jaxron/axonet).
-These libraries became the backbone of Rotector's networking and API interaction capabilities.
+Rotector started when [jaxron](https://github.com/jaxron) developed two important libraries on September 23, 2024: [RoAPI.go](https://github.com/jaxron/roapi.go) and [axonet](https://github.com/jaxron/axonet) which became the backbone of Rotector's networking and API interaction capabilities.

-Rotector's official development began secretly on October 13, 2024 due to his personal concerns about inappropriate behavior on Roblox and a desire to help protect young players.
+Rotector's official development began secretly on October 13, 2024, due to his concerns about inappropriate behavior on Roblox and a desire to help protect young players.
 The project was made public for the alpha testing phase on November 8, 2024.

-While Roblox already has moderators, there are so many users that it's hard to catch every inappropriate account quickly.
+While Roblox already has moderators, there are so many users that it's hard to catch every inappropriate account easily.
 Some Roblox staff have also acknowledged that it's difficult to handle all the reports they get.
-Sometimes, inappropriate accounts stay active even after being reported.
+Sometimes, inappropriate accounts and groups stay active even after being reported.

 Rotector helps by finding these accounts automatically.
 Our goal is to make moderation easier and help keep the Roblox community, especially young players, safer.